vercel/hazel/readme.md

 Does the same as `/` (basically an alias).

-### /download/:platform
+### /download/:platform/:arch

-Accepts a platform (like "darwin" or "win32") to download the appropriate copy your app for.
-I generally suggest using either `process.platform` ([more](https://nodejs.org/api/process.html#process_process_platform)) or `os.platform()` ([more](https://nodejs.org/api/os.html#os_os_platform)) to retrieve this string.
+Accepts a platform (like "darwin" or "win32") and an architecture (like "ia32", or "x64") to download the appropriate copy your app for.
+I generally suggest using either `process.platform()` ([more](https://nodejs.org/api/process.html#process_process_platform)) and `process.arch()` ([more](https://nodejs.org/api/process.html#process_process_arch)) to retrieve these strings.

-If the cache isn't filled yet or doesn't contain a download link for the specified platform, it will respond like `/`.
+If :arch parameter is missing, `x64` is used by default.

-### /update/:platform/:version
+### /update/:platform/:arch/:version

 Checks if there is an update available by reading from the cache.

 If the latest version of the application wasn't yet pulled from [GitHub Releases](https://help.github.com/articles/creating-releases/), it will return the `204` status code.
-The same happens if the latest release doesn't contain a file for the specified platform.
+The same happens if the latest release doesn't contain a file for the specified platform/arch.

-### /update/win32/:version/RELEASES
+### /update/win32/:arch/:version/RELEASES

 This endpoint was specifically crafted for the Windows platform (called "win32" [in Node.js](https://nodejs.org/api/process.html#process_process_platform)).